Generalised Medical Phrase Grounding: Results discussion

 \subsubsection{Impact of post-processing}

-We select the confidence threshold by analysing center-hit precision–recall on the validation sets of MS-CXR and Padchest-GR; F1 peaks at 0.8 for both, so we adopt 0.8 throughout.
-Applying Weighted Box Fusion (WBF) with a 0.1 IoU threshold to merge redundant detections further improves performance, raising P@F1=1 by +7.4 on MS-CXR and +5.0 on PadChest-GR (Table \ref{tab:ablation_postproc_correct}).
+Applying Weighted Box Fusion (WBF) with a 0.1 IoU threshold to merge redundant detections further improves performance, raising P@F1=1 by +7.4 on MS-CXR and +5.0 on PadChest-GR (Table~\ref{tab:ablation_postproc_correct}).
+An example is shown in Figure~\ref{fig:wbf_compare}.

-\subsubsection{Impact of In-Domain Language Encoder}
+\subsubsection{Impact of in-domain language encoder}

-Table \ref{tab:ablation_lang_all_plus_deltas} shows that swapping RoBERTa encoder for a medical-domain model significantly improved performance.
+Table~\ref{tab:ablation_lang_all_plus_deltas} shows that swapping RoBERTa encoder for a medical-domain model significantly improved performance.
 The top-performing encoder, BioClinical ModernBERT, boosted the P@F1=1 score by +7.4 on MS-CXR and mIoU by +12.4 on PadChest-GR, confirming that in-domain clinical knowledge is crucial for maximising GMPG performance.